viown/coverdl/README.md

 Your old cover art will not be deleted, it will be renamed: e.g `cover.jpg` to `cover.jpg.bk` To tell coverdl to delete it, pass the `--delete-old-covers` option.

-In order for cover art to be considered an "upgrade," it must be larger in size.
-Use the `--max-size` option (in MBs) to prevent coverdl from exceeding a certain size.
-By default, this value is set to 10M.
+Use the `--max-size` option (in MBs) to prevent coverdl from replacing cover art that exceed a certain size.

+Use `--max-upgrade-size` (in MBs) to prevent downloading cover art that exceed a certain size.

+Use the `--strict` flag to ensure only perfect comparisons will be upgraded.
+For example, if your cover art has an explicit advisory label in the cover art while the upgrade candidate doesn't, `--strict` will block the upgrade.

 ## Downloading for an entire music library